bcylin/Try-tvOS/README.md

 ### Required Keys

-`pod install` will prompt for `BaseAPIURL`, which is required to run the app:
+`pod install` will prompt for the keys which are required to run the app:

+* BaseAPIURL
+* CrashlyticsAPIKey

 ```
 CocoaPods-Keys has detected a keys mismatch for your setup.